PSLmodels/Tax-Calculator/docs/source/make_local_change.rst

 **6. Test and save your code changes.**

-For details on how to test and save your changes before sharing them with the Tax Calculator team, return to the :doc:`Contributor Guide
+For details on how to test and save your changes before sharing them with the Tax-Calculator team, return to the :doc:`Contributor Guide
 </contributor_guide>` and continue with Step 4 of the Workflow
 section.

 ..
-[1] Currently, the tax parameters in params.json are in no
+[1] Currently, the tax parameters in current_law_policy.json are in no
        particular order.
 This undefined layout is likely to change in the future as we move to organize the file.